SNBL Software & Docs

 Due to fragile substance of the decorator there are certain limitations on its usage:

-• Only a top level function can be decorated.
+- Only a top level function with only positional arguments can be decorated.
 Classes, methods, metaclasses, lambdas, closures or other smart thing will not work, i.e.

 @to_sequence